|Search Abstracts by Month and

 2. Determine the cost effectiveness of enzyme combinations that maximize energy and/or amino acid utilization from commonly fed feed ingredients.

-3. Define the optimal intestinal microflora for maximizing genetic potential of current broiler strains.
+4. Define the optimal intestinal microflora for maximizing genetic potential of current broiler and turkey strains.

-9. Formulating diets for reducing problems associated with breeder obesity causing leg deformity, brittle bone and breakage in cage layers, thus enhancing animal welfare.
+11. Formulating diets for reducing problems associated with broiler breeder obesity causing leg deformity, brittle bone and breakage in cage layers, thus enhancing animal welfare.

 1. Optimize integrated pest management programs in live production.